 7. Talk to Your Counselor

 Another great person to talk to is your therapist or counselor.
-They already know the issues you are dealing and might have a thoughtful approach.
+They already know the issues you are dealing with and might have a thoughtful approach.
 Your counselor can also help you work through your anxieties by suggesting additional activities.

 8. Postpone Responding